 As we all spend more time at home, the links between our homes and health have never been clearer.
 How can we build on those links to improve health outcomes?
-More than 1 in 4 people in Europe experience overcrowding, and many don’t have access to the affordable homes that allow them to live in good health.
+More than 1 in 4 people in Europe experience overcrowding.
+Many don’t have access to the affordable homes that allow them to live in good health.
 But social housing can bring many health and social benefits to individuals and their communities.
 Public Health Scotland presents new evidence which can be built on internationally.

 Written by Katrina Reid

 Good quality, sustainable housing that is affordable, accessible, and well-designed with enough space and access to green space is fundamental to protecting and promoting our physical and mental health.
 We all share this right to an adequate standard of housing, which is inextricably linked to the right to health.
 As people have been advised to stay at home as much as possible throughout the COVID-19 pandemic, the standard of their housing has had a strong influence on their lives.